 4. Choose the Restore Data option.
 Then select the file that needs to be restored.

 Google Drive also has software available for different platforms.
-If you installed Google Drive on your computer, then chances are high that you will be able to recover your permanently deleted files easily via a data recovery software.
+If you have installed Google Drive on your computer, then chances are high that you will be able to recover your permanently deleted files easily via data recovery software.

 100% safe to use.
 Different from other software, AnyRecover won't overwrite any data during recovery process.

 Step 1.
 On your PC, open AnyRecover data recovery software and choose the disk you want to recover data from.
 Click "Start" to begin scanning.

 Step 2.
 AnyRecover will scan the whole disk you selected.
 After that, you can find them on the scan results interface.